 This clause 3.1 does not prevent a DNSP:

-granting another legal entity the right to use assets of the DNSP in providing other distribution services or other services, where those assets are also used by the DNSP to provide distribution services or other services, but only where doing so does not materially prejudice the provision of direct control services by the DNSP;
+granting another legal entity the right to use assets of the DNSP in providing transmission services, distribution services or other services, where those assets are also used by the DNSP to provide distribution services or other services, but only where doing so does not materially prejudice the provision of direct control services by the DNSP;

-providing corporate services (such as general administration, accounting, payroll, human resources, legal, or information technology support services) to a related electricity service provider;
+providing corporate services (such as general administration, accounting, payroll, human resources, legal or regulatory, or information technology support services) to a related electricity service provider or other legal entity;

 providing staff, and / or offices to a related electricity service provider or other legal entity where doing so is not prohibited by clause 4.2 (including by reason of a waiver granted by the AER in respect of clause 4.2);

-providing electricity information to another legal entity where doing so is not prohibited by clause 4.1(c)(iv) or clause 4.3;
+providing electricity information to another legal entity where doing so is not prohibited by clause 4.1(c)iv. or clause 4.3;

 providing assistance to another Network Service Provider in response to an event (such as an emergency) that is beyond the other Network Service Provider’s reasonable control;

-providing any other services authorised in accordance with the waiver process set out in clause 5 of this Guideline.
+providing any other services authorised in accordance with the waiver process set out in clause 5 of this Guideline;

 as long as the DNSP complies with clause 3.2 in relation to those arrangements.